geteduroam/letswifi-portal/config-dist/certs/README.md

 It's recommended to put the key after the certificate.
 Do not put the chain in the .pem file.

-In order to use these files, make sure that the following is set in **tenant.conf.php**:
+In order to use these files, make sure that the following is set in **letswifi.conf.php**:

 ```php
 // Location where to store certificates.